CabezasGonzalezJavier/Unit-Converter-Pro-Evolution/README.md

 Unit Converter Pro Evolution is  app which converts a lot of units

 # About
-  Android Iconics, MaterialDrawer, Butterknife, Mockito and Espresso (Android UI tests).
+  In this app using SQLiteOpenHelper, with this popular libraries: Android Iconics, MaterialDrawer, Butterknife, Mockito and Espresso (Android UI tests).

   Also visit my blog: **[The developer world is yours](http://thedeveloperworldisyours.com/)** Libraries